AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 There are two properties of the CheatCodes class - `eth` and `aztec` for cheatcodes relating to the Ethereum blockchain (L1) and the Aztec network (L2) respectively.

 ## Ethereum related cheatcodes
-These are cheatcodes exposed from anvil conveniently wrapped for ease of use in the Sandbox.
+These are cheatcodes exposed from anvil/hardhat conveniently wrapped for ease of use in the Sandbox.

 ### Interface
 ```